Workday/prism-python/README.md

 Workday’s Prism API V3.

-Workday provides the Prism Analytics REST API web service to work with Prism Analytics tables, data change tasks, and datasets.
-You can develop a software program that uses the different resource endpoints to programmatically create Prism Analytics tables and datasets and modify data in them.
+Workday provides the Prism Analytics REST API web service to work with Workday Prism Analytics tables, data change tasks, and datasets.
+You can develop a software program that uses the different REST endpoints to programmatically create Prism Analytics tables and datasets and modify data in them.